APNIC-Labs/draft-kskroll-sentinel/README.md

    inverse allows for queries to detect whether resolvers support this mechanism.

-   If the outcome of the DNS response validation process indicates that the response is authentic, and if the left-most label of the original query name matches the template "_is-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+   If the outcome of the DNSSEC validation process on the response RRset indicates that the response RRset is authentic, and if the left-most label of the original query name matches the template "_is-ta-<tag- index>.", then the following rule should be applied to the response:
+   If the resolver has placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
 Note that the <tag-index> is specified in the DNS label using hex notation.

-   If the outcome of the DNS response validation process indicates that the response is authentic, and if the left-most label of the qriginal query name matches the template "_not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
+   If the outcome of the DNSSEC validation process aplied to the response RRset indicates that the response RRset is authentic, and if the left-most label of the original query name matches the template "_not-ta-<tag-index>.", then the following rule should be applied to the response: If the resolver has not placed a Root Zone Key Signing Key with tag index value matching the value specified in the query into the local resolver's store of trusted keys, then the resolver should return a response indicating that the response contains authenticated data according to section 5.8 of [RFC6840].
 Otherwise, the resolver MUST return RCODE 2 (server failure).
-Note that the <tag-index> is specified in the DNS label using hex notation.
+Note that the
+   <tag-index> is specified in the DNS label using hex notation.

-Huston, et al.             Expires May 5, 2018                  [Page 3]
+Huston, et al.            Expires June 14, 2018                 [Page 3]

-Internet-Draft         DNSSEC Trusted Key Sentinel         November 2017
+Internet-Draft         DNSSEC Trusted Key Sentinel         December 2017

    If a query contains one instance of both of these query templates then the resolver MUST NOT alter the outcome of the DNS response validation process.

-   This mechanism is to be applied only by resolvers that perform DNSSEC validation, and applies only to responses to an A or AAAA query (Query Type value 1 or 28) where the resolver has authenticated the response according to the DNSSEC validation process and where the query name contains either of the labels described in this section.
-   In this case, the resolver is to perform an additional test following the conventional validation function as described in this section.
-   The result of this test directs whether the resolver is to change an authentic response to a response that indicates validation failure.
+   This mechanism is to be applied only by resolvers that are performing DNSSEC validation, and applies only to RRset responses to an A or AAAA query (Query Type value 1 or 28) where the resolver has authenticated the response RRset according to the DNSSEC validation process and where the query name contains either of the labels described in this section.
+In this case, the resolver is to perform an additional test following the conventional validation function, as described in this section.
+The result of this additional test determines whether the resolver is to change a response that indicates that the RRset is authentic to a response that indicates DNSSEC validation failure.

 3. Sentinel Processing